 Calleguas delivers the largest volume of water to retailers with 91,340-AF in 2018.
 UWCD delivered 16,953-AF to retailers and end-users in 2018.
-UWCD can store up to 87,000-acre feet in Lake Piru, and at the end of 2018, there was 11,776-AF of stored water in the lake.
 Casitas delivered 12,168-AF in 2018, with approximately 3,590-AF sold to retail water purveyors.
-The District provides water to residential and agricultural customers and water purveyors in Casitas's boundaries.
+Casitas provides water to residential and agricultural customers and water purveyors within the Casitas boundaries.

-Recent water deliveries from the three major wholesalers in the Region are summarized on Table 3-2.
+Recent water deliveries from the three major wholesalers in the Region are summarized on Table 3-